-I like the concept of bone buttons of the early humans but definitely things have improved since they were used.
+I like the concept of bone buttons used by the early humans but definitely, things have improved since they were used.
 The variety of fasteners now available to us when we sew is marvelous.
 The ease and efficiency of the fasteners are also greatly improved.

-Choice is always a good thing though it sometimes confuses us.
-I am always at a dilemma about choosing between buttons and hooks; though buttons are definitely my favourite, the buttonhole bit always makes me hesitate.
-(Checkout the 8 different types of buttonholes you could sew on your clothes and the tutorial to make a handsewn buttonhole)
+Choice is always a good thing, though it sometimes confuses us.
+I am always in a dilemma about choosing between buttons and hooks; though buttons are definitely my favourite, the buttonhole bit always makes me hesitate.But there are easier options like the velcro tapes, or even the no sew snap-studs.

 Fasteners have a very functional role in a garment.
 They help the opening of fabrics to close exactly and correctly.

-The lacing through eyelets which serve as fastenings for corsets add to the beauty of the clothing.
-The decorative effect should be congruous with the style of the rest of the garment or it will look odd.
+The lacing through eyelets that serve as fastenings for corsets adds to the beauty of the clothing.
+The decorative effect should be harmonious with the style of the rest of the garment, or it will look odd.

 Somethings to keep in mind when sewing fasteners

-Buttonholes should be equally spaced, measured and marked with a gauge.
+- Buttonholes should be equally spaced, measured, and marked with a gauge.

 2. Snaps /Press Studs

-These black or silver metal studs are made of two parts, a ball half and a socket half which snap together.
-They are useful as a close invisible finish to fairly fine materials, but will not stand a great deal of strain.
+These black or silver metal studs are made of two parts, a ball half and a socket half, which snap together.
+They are useful as a close invisible finish to fairly fine materials but will not stand much strain.

-Velcro was invented only after the world war 2 but now is very much used in apparel designing.
-They are mostly seen on outerwear garments and active sportswear.
+Velcro was invented only after world war two, but now it is used in apparel/accessory designing.
+They are mostly seen in outerwear garments and active sportswear.

 100% nylon, hook and loop is produced in several standard colors and the following sizes: 3/8″(10mm), 1/2 (12.5mm) “, 5/8 (16mm) “, 3/4″ (19mm), 1″ (25mm), 1-1/2″ (39mm) , 2″(50mm), 3″,(76mm) 4″ (100mm) and 6” (150mm).